 Taking care of an animal companion costs money.
 Just regular veterinarian bills can range from $700 to $1,500 per year for your average dog owner, which is why more pet owners have turned to pet insurance in recent years.

 Pet insurance companies typically determine their rates by looking at your pet’s age, breed, and where they live.
 These factors can also impact the level of insurance you’ll want to purchase.

 Most pet insurance policies are structured like human health insurance:

 - Standard policies include monthly premiums, co-pays, and deductibles.

 - There are also coverage limits, typically either annual or for the pet’s lifetime.

 - Some policies only cover veterinary care within a specific provider network, while others offer more flexible coverage.

-What does pet insurance cover?
-That depends on which plan you choose.
 You can buy a pet insurance policy that only provides emergency coverage for a low monthly premium, or you can opt for a plan that offers a balance of accident, illness, and wellness coverage.